cogentcore/core/README.md

     <a href="https://github.com/cogentcore/core/releases/"><img src="https://img.shields.io/github/release/cogentcore/core?include_prereleases=&sort=semver&color=blue" alt="GitHub release"></a>
 </p>

+A free and open source framework for building powerful, fast, and cogent 2D and 3D GUIs that run on macOS, Windows, Linux, iOS, Android, and the Web with a single pure Go codebase, allowing you to Code Once, Run Everywhere.

-**NOTE:** Cogent Core is currently undergoing a period of significant development to make it easier to make powerful, fast, and beautiful apps and support running apps on mobile.
-As such, some of the information in this repository and on the [Cogent Core website](https://Cogentcore.org) may be incorrect.
-Furthermore, there will be breaking changes soon, so starting new apps with this framework is not recommended at this time; if you do, please be ready to adjust to any breaking changes.
-If you want to accelerate the improvement of Goki, please contribute by following the [Contribution Guidelines](https://cogentcore.org/core/docs/general/contributionguidelines/).
-Development of Gi is currently happening on this branch.
-For the latest stable version of Gi, import version 1.3.19 and see the [v1 branch](https://github.com/goki/gi/tree/v1).
+> **NOTE:** Cogent Core is currently undergoing a period of significant development to make it easier to make powerful, fast, and beautiful apps and support running apps on mobile.
+As such, some of the information in this repository and on the [Cogent Core website](https://cogentcore.org) may be incorrect.
+Furthermore, there are ongoing breaking changes, so starting new apps with this framework is not recommended at this time; if you do, please be ready to adjust to any breaking changes.
+If you want to accelerate the improvement of Cogent Core, please contribute by following the [Contribution Guidelines](https://cogentcore.org/core/docs/general/contributionguidelines/).

 GoGi is part of the [Goki](https://Cogentcore.org) Go language (golang) full strength tree structure system (ki = 木 = tree in Japanese)